Frequently Asked Questions about public crossdressing

 New Zealand: Has similar attitudes to Australia, especially in the larger cities.

-England: Same as above
+England and most European countries: Same as above

 The islands of Fiji, Tahiti and Samoa: Have as part of their culture "an understanding of cross dressing" but how this translates to visitors is unknown.